Information disclosed on this website for the purposes of risk assessment pursuant to Article 34(5) of Regulation (EU) No 909/2014 (CSDR) includes:

 USD settlement service

-Participants that use or contemplate using USD settlement service provided through Latvian Settlement System are invited to carefully consider below aspects.
+Nasdaq CSD participants that use or contemplate using USD settlement service provided through Latvian Settlement System are invited to consider below aspects.

 Following features and measures are designed to reduce or control the risks stemming from USD settlement service:

-- Requirement to pre-fund cash leg of the settlement by the participants to the CSD’s USD cash account provider;
+- Requirement to pre-fund cash leg of the settlement by the participant to Nasdaq CSD’s USD cash account provider;

 - Application of RTGS technique (versus netting);